 - Expanding your C: partition.
 By default, you’re set to only use 15 GB of your hard drive.
 Disk Management will enable you to expand the volume to include the entire disk.

 One of the services that we offer is managed VPS.
-Managing a VPS isn’t hard, but requires the same knowledge and expertise to manage a physical server.
+Managing a VPS isn’t hard but requires the same knowledge and expertise to manage a physical server.
 We keep your private hosting server fully updated and secure with a managed service level agreement (SLA).
+No need to worry about which VPS hosting plan that you need because our team will help you to choose.
+We also provide a payment method that can ease you.

 Choosing a managed VPS hosting plan means you’ll get a live technical support service team that identifies, investigates, and fights off potential attacks against your web domain.
 This includes malicious bots, DDOS (distributed denial of service), and port scanning.